Documentary Images: Power, Pleasure, and Knowledge

 Each week we will view documentary films, videos, and photographs, and discuss readings in documentary history and theory.
 We will learn about the broader artistic, cultural, and political movements that influenced documentary expression.
 Students will learn fundamentals of film and photographic analysis, and write two short thought pieces on specific films or photographs, building up to an integrative essay on a documentary movement or maker.
 Students will also learn basic skills in digital photography and video and will have the opportunity to work individually or collaboratively to develop a short film or photographic series.

-media studies, media production, journalism, and cultural criticism.
+This offering will prepare you for careers and advanced study in: media studies, media production, journalism, and cultural criticism.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Scheduled for: Day